Master's Degree Programme in Futures Studies

 Applicants must reach the minimum required test results to be considered eligible for studying in the University of Turku.
 No exceptions will be made.
 Read more about the language requirements here.

-The Master’s Degree Programme in Futures Studies admits approximately 20 students in 2020 to complete a 120 credit Master of Arts degree.
+The Master’s Degree Programme in Futures Studies admits approximately 20 students in 2021 to complete a 120 credit Master of Social Sciences degree.

 Phase 1.
 General requirements